DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-20-caching-in-the-distributed-system.md

     Some trade-off characteristics of Write-back cache:
     - Benefits

-        - Improve the writing performance of the write-through cache.
+        - Improve the writing performance of the write-through cache with low latency and high throughput.

-        - This way is suitable for write-heavy workloads.
+            This way is suitable for write-heavy workloads.

     - Drawbacks

         - It provides the complex tasks to keep track of the data which isn's still to implement writing data to the database.
-        - Because of pushing data to the memory of the either cachin system or the local cache in the application server, it can be lost update.
+        - Because of pushing data to the memory of the either caching system or the local cache in the application server, it can be lost update.

 3. Write-around cache

+    This policy will only write data to the data source without cache.
+And this policy will usually combine with the read-through cache.

     Some trade-off characteristics of Write-around cache:
     1. Benefits

-        -
-        -
-        -
+        - If our data isn't frequently used, applying this policy will reduce the redundancy of writing operations to cache.

     2. Drawbacks

-        -
-        -
-        -
+        - Sometimes, we encounter the cache miss problem, we need to access the data source to get that data.
+Then, it's high latency, and low throughput.

+            But is's a rare case.

 <br>

 ## Some caching eviction policies

+A caching eviction algorithm is a way of deciding which element to evict when the cache is full.

 1. LRU - Least Recently Used

+    Remove the least recently used items first.

 2. LFU - Least Frequently Used

+    Remove the least frequently used items first.

     For example:
     - Used in caffeine

 3. MRU - Most Recently Used

+    Remove the most recently used items first.

 4. FIFO - First In First Out